 Rights & Responsibilities of Oklahoma Landlords

-A landlord in Oklahoma has a right to:
+An Oklahoma residential landlord has a right to:

 - Enter their tenant's home to carry out any of their responsibilities.
 For example, to repair an issue, or to inspect the unit for damage.